KILTprotocol/portablegabi-tutorial/src/5_with_chain.md

 Would each attester operate their own servers for providing accumulators, these servers become a single point of failure.
 If a server is not reachable the verifier cannot check if a credential was recently revoked.
 Another concern of a centralised approach is the privacy of the claimer.
-Since the attester operates the server where the accumulator is stored, she can also track how often a claimer updates their credential.
+Since the attester operates the server where the accumulator is stored, they can also track how often a claimer updates their credential.
 A blockchain can prevent attesters from tracking claimers and provides a redundant storage.

 ### Build the chain